On January 6 the Church celebrates the feast of "Epiphany."

 It is hard to know.
 Some question whether the star was a natural phenomenon at all, pointing out that it seems to lead the magi to Jerusalem, disappear, and then reappear and hover over the house in Bethlehem.

 But this isn't what Matthew says.
 He does not say that the star led them to Jerusalem.
-They merely report that they had seen the new king's star "in the east" (Mt.
-2:2; that is, back in their homeland), which is why they came to Jerusalem.
+They merely report that they had seen the new king's star "in the east" (Matthew 2:2; that is, back in their homeland), which is why they came to Jerusalem.

 What he does say is:

-When they had heard the king they went their way; and lo, the star which they had seen in the East went before them, till it came to rest over the place where the child was [Mt.
-2:9].
+When they had heard the king they went their way; and lo, the star which they had seen in the East went before them, till it came to rest over the place where the child was [Matthew 2:9].

 This does not necessarily mean that the star appeared to move in the sky in a way that stars don't ordinarily.

-Departing from Jerusalem at night, they may have noted on the short (6 mile) trip to Bethlehem that the star was in front of them in the sky--a coincidence arranged by divine providence.
+Departing from Jerusalem at night, they may have noted on the short (6 mile) trip to Bethlehem that the star was in front of them in the sky — a coincidence arranged by divine providence.

-Then, when they got to the house, they noticed it was directly over the house--again, a coincidence arranged by divine providence but not necessarily an unusual motion for a star.
+Then, when they got to the house, they noticed it was directly over the house — again, a coincidence arranged by divine providence but not necessarily an unusual motion for a star.

 Thus the question of whether it could have been a natural phenomenon remains.
 Pope Benedict remarks: